-Problem Statement: California does not have a tool that points to where to invest in forested areas for sustainable forest management that includes equity and economic resilience.
+California does not have a tool that points to where to invest in forested areas for sustainable forest management which includes any effective measure of equity and economic resilience.
 The tools that do exist fail to include critical criteria uniquely relevant to forested and rural communities.
-A mapping tool is needed that incorporates economic vulnerability, pollution burden, and climate and wildfire vulnerability measures across the state.
-The Joint Institute for Wood Product Innovation, OPR, and/or the Department of Water Resources should define the appropriate metrics and improve upon an existing tool for this purpose.
+A mapping tool is needed that incorporates improved metrics (recommendation #2) and an effective definition of underserved (recommendation #3) to accurately address economic vulnerability, pollution burden, and climate and wildfire vulnerability measures across the state.